This article about CEO reputation management covers five tips for using social media to enhance your online presence.

-As the CEO or founder of a company, not only are you potentially the one who has put in the blood, sweat and tears into the company to get it to where it is today, you are also the voice and symbol for the brand as well.
-It's never been so crucial for what an individual might say or do, to leave a huge lasting impact on the brand, business or organization they represent.
+As the CEO or founder of a company, not only are you the person who has put in the blood, sweat and tears to get the brand to where it is today, but you are also the voice and face of the company.
+What you say and do can have a lasting impact on the organization you represent.

-With over 2 billion users on social media across the world, it’s completely changing how information is being shared, commented on by others and the scariest part of it all -- it’s pretty much out of your control.
+With over 2 billion users on social media across the world, it’s completely changing how information is shared and commented on by others.
+And the scariest part of it all is that it’s pretty much out of your control.

-The best way to protect the reputation of both yourself and the brands you might represent, is to simply be careful and know what the say and do, before you actually do it.
+The best way to protect the reputation of yourself and the brands you represent is to act thoughtfully and always be aware of what’s being said online.

-Weber Shadwick recently came out with their own list of 12 tips for CEOs to better understand how to protect their reputation online in this social media driven world.
-We’ve hand selected five of them for you to implement into your personal and business branding today.
+Weber Shadwick recently came out with a list of 12 tips for global executives and CEOs to better understand how to protect their reputation online in this social media-driven world.
+We’ve hand-selected five of them for you to improve your personal and business branding today.

 5 Tips for Improved CEO Reputation Management

 Gone are the days when big CEOs and money-makers simply sat in their offices at the top of their multimillion-dollar headquarters.
 Today, CEOs are inspirational and motivational influencers within their industries.

 The best way to get positive exposure as a CEO is to put in the time and effort to determine what you’re the best at and then showcase that.
 Think about the following:

 - What are your strongest skills?

 Put those front and center instead of staying hidden away.
 Building a positive CEO reputation means being visible and always acting as a brand asset instead of a liability.